 ITU-T Study Group 17

-ITU-T Study Group 17 is responsible for building confidence and security in the use of information and communication technologies (ICT).
-This includes studies relating to security, including cybersecurity, countering spam and identity management.
-It also includes security architecture and framework, security management, protection of personally identifiable information (PII), and security of applications and services for the Internet of things (IoT), smart grid, smartphone, software-defined networking (SDN), Internet protocol television (IPTV), web services, social network, cloud computing, mobile financial system and telebiometrics.
+ITU-T Study Group 17 is responsible for developing key technical Recommendations in supporting building confidence and security in the use of information and communication technologies (ICT).

+To this end this includes studies relating to security, including cybersecurity, countering spam and identity management.
+It also includes security architecture and framework, security management, and security of networks, applications and services such as the Internet of things (IoT), intelligent transport system, secure application services, social network, cloud computing, distributed ledger technology, and telebiometrics.
 Study Group 17 is also responsible for the application of open system communications, including directory and object identifiers, and for technical languages, the method for their usage and other issues related to the software aspects of telecommunication systems, and for conformance testing to improve quality of Recommendations.

+ITU-T Study Group 17’s role is to provide technical solutions for addressing security for ICTs and ensuring security by ICTs.
+Especially, studies on security for new emerging areas, such as security for IMT2020/5G and beyond, Internet of Things (IoT), smart cities, distributed ledger technologies (DLT), Big data analytics, intelligent transport system, security aspects related to AI, and Quantum related technologies, are focused.
+Its study areas also include the management of personally identifiable information (PII) such as technical and operational aspects of data protection with respect to ensuring confidentiality, integrity, and availability of PII.

-In the area of security, Study Group 17 is responsible for developing the core Recommendations on ICT security, such as security architecture and frameworks; the fundamentals related to cybersecurity, including threats, vulnerabilities and risks, incident handling/response and digital forensics; security management, including management of PII; and countering spam by technical means.
-Furthermore, Study Group 17 provides overall coordination of security work in ITU-T
+In the area of security, Study Group 17 is responsible for developing the core Recommendations on ICT security, such as security architecture and frameworks; the fundamentals related to cybersecurity, including threats, vulnerabilities and risks, incident handling/response and digital forensics; security management, including management of PII such as technical and operational aspects of data protection; and countering spam by technical means.

+Study Group 17 provides overall coordination of security work in ITU-T in its capacity as lead study group on security, on identity management, and on languages and description techniques.

-In addition, Study Group 17 is responsible for developing the core Recommendations on security aspects of applications and services in the areas of IPTV, smart grid, IoT, SDN, social network, cloud computing, big data analytics, smartphone, mobile financial system and telebiometrics.
+In addition, Study Group 17 is responsible for developing the core Recommendations on security for distributed ledger technologies, security for intelligent transport system, security aspects of applications and services in the areas of IPTV, various kinds of networks including IMT2020/5G and beyond, smart grid, industrial control system (ICS), supply chains, IoT and smart cities, SDN, NFV, social network, cloud computing, big data analytics, smartphone, digital financial system and telebiometrics.

 Study Group 17 is also responsible for developing the core Recommendations on a generic identity management model that is independent of network technologies and supports the secure exchange of identity information between entities.
 This work also includes studying the process for discovery of authoritative sources of identity information; generic mechanisms for the bridging/interoperability of a diverse set of identity information formats; identity management threats; the mechanisms to counter these threats; the protection of personally identifiable information (PII); and the development of mechanisms to ensure that access to PII is only authorized when appropriate.